Leather

 app design

-What did you deliver?
+What did we deliver?

 When our founder/designer Ece, took on the project, she started by doing competitor landscape analysis, product research, and MVP design.
 Over time, her role evolved into a product design and management role.
 She completed the product design, investor deck, and product management, as well as product testing services.